 At the heart of CAML’s Remuneration Policy is the need to ensure that the structure of an employee’s remuneration is consistent with, and promotes, effective risk management.

 CAML will ensure that the fixed and variable elements of total remuneration are appropriately balanced and that the fixed element is a sufficiently high proportion of total remuneration so that variable remuneration can be fully flexible including the possibility to pay no variable remuneration.

-Where remuneration is performance-related, in addition to the performance of the individual, CAML will also take into account the performance of the business unit or fund concerned and the overall results of CAML.
+Where remuneration is performance-related, in addition to the performance of the individual, CAML will also consider the performance of the business unit or fund concerned and the overall results of CAML.
 Performance assessment will not relate solely to financial criteria but will also include compliance with regulatory obligations and adherence to effective risk management.
-In keeping with CAML’s long term objectives, the assessment of performance will take into account longer-term performance and payment of any such performance related variable remuneration may be spread over more than one year to take account of CAML’s business cycle.
+In keeping with CAML’s long-term objectives, the assessment of performance will take into account longer-term performance, and payment of any such performance-related variable remuneration may be spread over more than one year to take account of CAML’s business cycle.

 Financial performance is an important factor in the calculation of any variable remuneration.
-The measurement of financial performance will be based principally on net profits and not on revenue or turnover.
-In those instances when the latter is used in assessment, then CAML will also take into account the quality of business undertaken or services provided and their appropriateness for clients.
+The measurement of financial performance will be based primarily on net profits and not on gross profitability, revenue or turnover.
+In those instances when the latter is used in assessment, then CAML will also consider the quality of business undertaken or services provided and their appropriateness for clients.

-If subdued or negative financial performance of CAML occurs, total variable remuneration would be generally considerably contracted.
+If subdued or negative financial performance of CAML occurs, total variable remuneration would in general be considerably contracted.

-The Board is responsible for approving and maintaining CAML’s Remuneration Policy.
-The Board reviews the Policy periodically as necessary and at least once a year to ensure that it remains consistent with the Remuneration Code Principles.
+The Board is responsible for approving and maintaining CAML’s Remuneration Policy and reviews the Policy periodically as necessary and at least once a year to ensure that it remains consistent with the Remuneration Code Principles.
 The Board is also responsible for overseeing the implementation of the Policy, approving any subsequent material exemptions and changes to the Policy and for monitoring the effects of the Policy.